blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### `dv.io.normalize(path, [origin-file])`

-Converts a relative link or path into an absolute path.
+Convert a relative link or path into an absolute path.
 If `origin-file` is provided, then the resolution is doing as if you were resolving the link from that file; if not, the path is resolved relative to the current file.

 ```js